MohamedyusufKhan/Job-Automation-and-Wexflow/README.md

 # Job-Automation-and-Wexflow
-This .Net Library is used to automate workflow by using Json and this excutes the task on timly manner
+This...Utilizing JSON format, the Net Library automates workflow, completing the task rapidly.